-So what does this all mean for franchisors, and how they set out to win over potential franchisees?
+So what does this all mean for franchisors and how they set out to win over potential franchisees?

-It means a switched-on franchisor will ensure that all the initial information needed is readily available online (presumably on their franchise website) for any prospective franchisee to find easily, in their own time and on their terms, and without having to make a direct approach.
+It means that a switched-on franchisor will ensure that all of the initial information needed is readily available online (presumably on their franchise website) for any prospective franchisee find easily, in their own time and on their terms and without having to make a direct approach.
 A potential franchisee will want to know in a nutshell what the business is, how much the franchise costs, what’s included, what support is available, and of course the likely income.
 They will also need to know how the franchise opportunity in question stands apart from the competition – what are the USPs of the business and franchise package?

 Once their interest is piqued, the potential buyer will enter the research phase.
 And this is where having an Ideal Franchisee Persona comes into play.
 A franchisor should know who their target franchisee is, what their needs and desires are, what type of language they use and what appeals to them.
 Knowing where their target franchisee is hanging out online will allow a franchisor to make sure that targeted and engaging content is carefully placed in just the right places so that the consumer stumbles across it whilst doing their research homework.